In this blog we discuss the ‘Legionella risk assessment’ and whether it is suitable to comply with regulations.

 LCA Membership |

-* examples of buildings only – not intended to be an exhaustive list!
+* examples of buildings categories only – and not intended to be an exhaustive list!

-It is not unreasonable to suggest the systems serving the most vulnerable people to Legionella bacteria should have a Legionella risk assessment that considers all guidance documents available and be accredited.
-HTM04-01 details the Water Safety Groups need to be satisfied of the competency of the individual risk assessor, this can be achieved through interview.
+It is not unreasonable to suggest the water systems serving the most vulnerable people to Legionella bacteria should have a Legionella risk assessment that considers all guidance documents available and be accredited.

-In the experience of the Water Hygiene Centre, many Legionella risk assessments completed for healthcare buildings have not considered HTM 04-01 or BS 8580 [main claim this, although this is a throw away statement] as such are they “suitable and sufficient”??
-Most probably not!
+In the experience of the Water Hygiene Centre, many Legionella risk assessments completed for healthcare buildings have not properly considered HTM04-01, BS 8580-1 or BS 8580-2 (for Pseudomonas aeruginosa and other pathogenic organisms).

-Care Homes, which are becoming more and more comparable to healthcare environments given the support and care being offered in these homes.
-These homes should be risk assessed against the requirements of HTM04-01.
-Again, in the experience of the Water Hygiene Centre Legionella risk assessments for Care Homes have not considered HTM04-1.
-Is this “suitable and sufficient”?
+Care Homes are commonly becoming more and more comparable to a healthcare environment, given the support and level of patient-specific care being offered in these homes.
+To this end, these homes should be risk-assessed against the requirements of HTM04-01.
+Again, in the experience of the Water Hygiene Centre if Legionella risk assessments for Care Homes have not considered HTM04-01 is this “suitable and sufficient”?

 Is your Legionella risk assessment being used correctly?